kristopherjohnson/suwaneeforth/README.md

     }

 I considered doing this in SuwaneeForth, but making each primitive a full-fledged Swift method made debugging and testing easier.

+To make Forth useful for OS X and iOS development, one would want some kind of generic bridge to Objective-C.  I have no idea how to do that, nor any interest in implementing it.